mhillerstrom/feathersjs-offline/packages/owndata/README.md

    - the `types` directory probably needs a lot of attention
    - This package probably need some extra documentation.
 Where should I (or someone else) put this?
 Do you have some input to what's needed?

-> I have a sample Quasar-Cordova-FeathersJS-MongoDB [app](https://github.com/mhillerstrom/Quasar-Cordova) showcasing `feathers-offline-owndata`.
+> I have a sample Quasar-Cordova-FeathersJS-MongoDB [app](https://github.com/mhillerstrom/Quasar-Cordova) showcasing `@feathersjs-offline/owndata`.
 It's still not complete, but it will show offline ability.

 ## Installation